asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 ## <i class="fas fa-map-marker-alt"></i>  Regional Analysis

-The following map^[Daily maps with all the new established firms, by full postcode, are available upon request in .gif format.] shows the average percentage change of new registrations occurred in December, relative to the same week in December 2019.
+The following map[^1] shows the average percentage change of new registrations occurred in December, relative to the same week in December 2019.
 To see the values, hoover your mouse over each bubble.

 {{< chart data="bubbles" >}}